Glossary

 APR / APY (operator)

-Annualised return on activated stake from the operator side.
+Annualised return on activated stake from the operator side — what the validator's identity earns, NOT what a delegator receives.
 Calculated as (block fees + on-chain Jito tips) / activated stake × ~182 epochs/year.
-Distinct from the delegator-facing APR which subtracts the validator commission.
+A delegator's own APR is a separate figure: it comes from inflation rewards minus the validator's commission, which this site does not track.

 Missing a term?
 Send a PR on GitHub or ping 0base.vc.